Autumn at Chedworth Roman Villa

 Chedworths’ Romans and more

-Every Thursday between 1 September and 25 November you can meet one of the sites’ colourful characters and at 2pm, there will be a special tour around the site.
-Learn about the finer points of the villas mosaics from Appian, the Roman craftsman and mosaicist, Thomas Margetts can take you through the discovery of the villa in 1864, while James Farrer will talk you through the Victorian excavations.
+Throughout autumn Chedworth's Romans bring the villa to life.
+Learn about the finer points of the villa's mosaics from Appian, the Roman craftsman and mosaicist, Thomas Margetts can take you through the discovery of the villa in 1864, while James Farrer will talk you through the Victorian excavations.
 You can even tour the villa in the company of the 4th century owner, Censorinus.

 As the site quietens down after the summer holidays and children return to school, we’re re-starting our programme of special talks.
 You can join Dr Nick Humphris for detailed talks, either on the archaeology at the villa, or the mosaics depending on your interest.
 The talks last around an hour and are followed by a guided tour around the site.
 You can also learn all about Roman myths and how they relate to Chedworth Roman Villa with our wonderful site guide Janet.